Fabulang/quiz/en/kings-fountain-pen.md

    * has stolen many similar items before
    * is a dangerous and violent criminal

-3. Mr Grey's laywer says that Mr Grey
+3. Mr Grey's lawyer says that Mr Grey

    * is a reformed criminal
    * had cleared his debt, so didn't need the money